GEX & Options Flow: The Market's Hidden Price Roadmap

 Gamma exposure (GEX) measures how much market makers' collective delta changes for every 1% move in the underlying.
 High gamma at a price level means dealers must buy or sell large amounts of the underlying to stay hedged — creating predictable support, resistance, and volatility compression or expansion at that level.

-Do I need to trade options to benefit from GEX data? +
+Do I need to trade options to use GEX data? +

 What is the zero gamma level and why does it matter? +